Aventura (band): Formation, starting as Los Tinellers, and Trampa de Amor (1993–1996)

 In 1993, Lenny Santos and his brother Max Santos formed a little band with a cousin of theirs and called themselves Banda Sueño.
 They would play mostly as a hobby.
-It didn't last long, as the cousin was much older than Max and Lenny.
+It did not last long, as the cousin was much older than Max and Lenny.
 They decided to look for a new singer around their age who could help them take their music career more seriously.
 Lenny was later introduced to Anthony via one of the group's musicians named Roney Fernandez, who attended the same school as Anthony.
 They clicked instantly, and the two started working on songs together.
 Anthony was a singer and composer who would sing with his cousin Henry at their local church choir.
 Anthony later introduced Lenny to his cousin Henry, who also joined the group.
 These four would form Los Tinellers, which is the word 'teenagers' but spelled in Spanish letters so non-English speaking Hispanics could pronounce it.
 The group would perform for their neighbors, at local stores, and in the streets for free in the Bronx.

 On July 9, 1995, the group was discovered by Elvin Polanco.
 Polanco was the coordinator of the 1995 Bronx Dominican Parade.
 Lenny and Anthony asked him if they could perform on stage at the parade.
 Polanco gave them the opportunity and was impressed by the group.
 Seeing the potential in the group, he became their manager and helped them record their first studio album, despite having little funds.
 They released their first album in 1996 titled Trampa De Amor under Elca Productions.
 The album included songs that would be remade for later Aventura albums.
 One of them was "Cuándo Volverás", which would later become their debut single.
 Unfortunately, only Anthony and Lenny were on the cover because of Henry and Max being late due to train traffic.
 The album did not do well commercially, selling a total of five copies.